TimDumol/lexigrok/backend/README.md

 -   **From the `backend` directory:**
     ```bash
-    uvicorn app.main:app --reload
+    ./scripts/dev-server.sh
     ```
--   **Or, from the project root directory:**
-    ```bash
-    uvicorn backend.app.main:app --reload --app-dir backend
-    ```

-The API server will typically start on `http://localhost:8000`.
+The API server will start on `http://localhost:9933`.

 ## API Overview